 On March 22, 2021, San Diego Mayor Todd Gloria and County of San Diego Board of Supervisors' Chair Nathan Fletcher issued a press release (below) announcing plans for the federal government to use the San Diego Convention Center for emergency needs.
-The U.S. Department of Health and Human Services (HHS) will use space within our facility to temporarily house unaccompanied children seeking asylum in the United States.
+The U.S. Department of Health and Human Services (HHS) is using our facility to temporarily house unaccompanied children seeking asylum in the United States.

 When is this happening?
 How many children?

 Space within our building will be used for this purpose from March 27 until July 15, 2021, closing before conventions are scheduled to resume.

 Our facility will provide shelter for 5-12 year-old males and 13-17 year-old females and has the potential capacity of 1,450 beds.